Apply for the Bachelor of Laws (LLB First Year) through the Dunedin campus in 2019Apply Now

-Meet the Dean and hear about studying law at Otago and the many opportunities that this will confer.
+Meet our fantastic law lecturers and hear about studying law at Otago and the many opportunities that this will confer.
 The structure of the Otago law degree and the career opportunities the degree offers will be explained.
 These career opportunities are not limited to legal practice but range widely from business, through government departments to working for international organisations.
 Practical examples of how the law is taught will be a major feature of the session.

 The career function is open to year 12 and 13 students.
 Parents are also invited to attend.

 Find the events and times and register to attend one of these events online here.